StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 ### Costs

-The AWS lightweight agent uses Amazon resources \(Lambda and Kinesis\) for which Amazon will charge a minimal fee.
+The AWS lightweight Agent uses Amazon resources \(Lambda and Kinesis\) for which Amazon will charge a minimal fee.
 Amazon also charges a fee for the use of CloudWatch metrics.
 Metrics are only retrieved when viewed or when a check is configured on a CloudWatch metric.

 ### AWS views in StackState